ProjectS301/Review2/README.md

 1. **Clone the Repository**: Start by cloning the repository.
 Copy the link from the code option in the repository in github.
 Run the command : `git clone {the link you'll get}` and navigating into the project directory with `cd Review1`.

-2. **Database Setup**: Create a new database (e.g., `connexus_db`) in your SQL database.
+2. **Database Setup**: Create a new database (e.g., `connexus_db`) in your MySQL database.
 Then, open the `application.properties` file located in the `src/main/resources` directory and update the database connection settings.
 The properties should look like this:

    ```properties
    spring.datasource.url=jdbc:mysql://localhost:3306/{your db name}